SethClydesdale/scroll-spider/README.md

 # Scroll Spider

 This script is a silly little decoration for Halloween.
-It appends a spider to the document which will scroll down as you scroll the document... and scare the person who is scrolling.
-The spider also serves as a means to go back to the top of the page.. well actually, it punishes you for trying to squash it with your cursor.
+It appends a spider to the document which will scroll down as you scroll the document, and is bound to scare those with a spider phobia.
+The spider also serves as a means to go back to the top of the page.. well actually, it just punishes you for trying to squash it with your cursor.

 **Jump to :**
 - [Configuration](#configuration)